Travel Money Guide: Colombia

 Why did you take these cards?

 He says the Citibank gave him the following benefits: no currency conversion fee on ATM withdrawals and over the counter purchases.
-The 28 Degrees MasterCard also charged no currency conversion fee.
+The 28 Degrees Platinum Mastercard also charged no currency conversion fee.
 Neither card charges an account keeping fee, so they cost him nothing to keep once he started work and used his Bancolombia debit card.

 Where could you use your cards?